LTDK

 Now

-• Menu Recommendation using Deep Learning Critic-Actor Framework [Github, Report]: Thanks to our team member, we have access to order history of a F&B franchise in Singapore.
+- Menu Recommendation using Deep Learning Critic-Actor Framework [Github, Report]: Thanks to a team member, we had access to order history of an F&B franchise in Singapore.
 I led implementation and model training.
-It helps me realize training RL model is painful 😭😭.
+This project made me realize that training an RL model is painful.

-• Predicting HDB Rental Price in Singapore [Github, Report]: we studied rental price increases in Singapore using 2021 – 2023 HDB data and developed several prediction models, achieving Top #1 on the private leaderboard of the competition.
+- Predicting HDB Rental Price in Singapore [Github, Report]: We studied rental price increases in Singapore using 2021 – 2023 HDB data and developed several prediction models, achieving #1 on the private leaderboard.

-• Blood Cell Identification: I proposed an U-Net variant which utilizes segmentation masks to classify 5 leukocytes.
+- Blood Cell Identification: I proposed a U-Net variant that utilizes segmentation masks to classify five leukocyte types.
 It achieves 92.59% accuracy[5] on the CAM16 dataset.

-• LightningCat: Report: a cloud-based SaaS platform that provides real-time updates on Singapore’s sporting facilities, including operational status, capacity, weather-related closures, booking slots, through an intuitive map interface to optimize facility usage and foster community engagement.
+- LightningCat [Report]: A cloud-based SaaS platform providing real-time updates on Singapore’s sporting facilities, including operational status, capacity, weather-related closures, and booking slots through an intuitive map interface to optimize facility usage and foster community engagement.

-• TemporalLens [Github, Report]: an AI-driven pipeline tracking emerging topics, constructs event timelines & knowledge graphs, analyzes sentiment shifts.
+- TemporalLens [Github, Report]: An AI-driven pipeline that tracks emerging topics, constructs event timelines and knowledge graphs, and analyzes sentiment shifts.

 Past